jarcode-foss/glava/README.md

 You should start by running `glava --copy-config`.
 This will copy over default configuration files and create symlinks to modules in your user config folder.
 GLava will either load system configuration files or the user provided ones, so it's not advised to copy these files selectively.

-To embed GLava in your desktop (for EWMH compliant window managers), use `#request setxwintype "desktop"` and then position it accordingly with `#request setgeometry x y width height`.
-You may want to also use `#request setforcegeometry true` for some window managers.
+To embed GLava in your desktop (for EWMH compliant window managers), run it with the `--desktop` flag and then position it accordingly with `#request setgeometry x y width height` in your `rc.glsl`.

 \* On an XDG compliant Linux or BSD system.
-OSX will use `/Library/glava` and `~/Library/Preferences/glava` instead.

 ## Desktop window compatibility